Leaf Filter Elements

 Leaves from SEPARATECH assuring you of peak filtration performance and the most cost-effective filtering operation.

-Vertical leaf filter elements
+Vertical pressure leaf filter elements

 Vertical leaves are used exclusively in horizontal vessels and most often in vertical vessels.
 This leaf arrangement allows for quick release of the filter cake and discharge by gravity.
 Constant flow throughout the cycle is required to maintain cake formation.

-Horizontal leaf filter elements
+Horizontal pressure leaf filter elements

 Horizontal leaves are used to permit interrupted flow.
 During periods of low or zero flow, the cake is held on by gravity.
 A sluicing discharge is used to wash the cake off the leaves.
 A tailings leaf is available with this configuration.